Garry Reed combined a professional technical writing career with a passion for all things libertarian to become the Libertarian Opinionizer.

 That’s what even a little freedom in an otherwise unfree world can produce.

 Private vs. Public Schools

 There’s one other thing both libertarians and non should consider before rejecting private sector education.
-And that is that in many places around the Third World private sector schools have stepped in to educate children where their governments for one reason or another have abandoned them.
+In the developing world, private sector schools have stepped in to educate children where their governments for one reason or another have abandoned them.

-In a 2015 article, “Learning Unleashed,” The Economist reported on how low-cost private sector schools in the Third World have taken on the challenge of providing the poorest of the poor with “a decent education,” in some cases not simply instead of their governments but in spite of them.
+In a 2015 article, “Learning Unleashed,” The Economist reported on how low-cost private sector schools in developing nations have taken on the challenge of providing the poorest of the poor with “a decent education,” in some cases not simply instead of their governments, but in spite of them.